Wilhelm Cauer: Early life and family

 Wilhelm Adolf Eduard Cauer was born in Berlin, Germany, on 24 June 1900.
 He came from a long line of academics.
 His early grammar school (gymnasium) was the Kaiserin Augusta Gymnasium, an institution founded by his great-grandfather, Ludwig Cauer.
 This school was located on Cauerstrasse, named after Ludwig, in the Charlottenburg district of Berlin.
 The building still exists, but is now a primary school, the Ludwig Cauer Grundschule.
 He later attended the Mommsen Gymnasium, Berlin.
-His father, also Wilhelm Cauer, was a Privy Councillor and a professor of railway engineering at the Technical University of Berlin.
+His father, also Wilhelm Cauer, was a Privy Councillor and a professor of railway engineering at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
 Cauer became interested in mathematics at the age of thirteen and continued to demonstrate that he was academically inclined as he grew.

 Briefly, Cauer served in the German army in the final stages of World War I. He married Karoline Cauer (a relation) in 1925 and eventually fathered six children.

 Career

 Cauer started off in a field completely unrelated to filters; from 1922 he worked with Max von Laue on general relativity, and his first publication (1923) was in this field.
 For reasons that are not clear, he changed his field after this to electrical engineering.
-He graduated in applied physics in 1924 from the Technical University of Berlin.
+He graduated in applied physics in 1924 from the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).

 He then spent a period working for Mix & Genest, a branch of the Bell Telephone Company, applying probability theory to telephone switching.
 He also worked on timer relays.
 He had two telecommunications-related publications during this period on "Telephone switching systems" and "Losses of real inductors".

 The relationship of Mix & Genest with Bell gave Cauer an easy path to collaboration with AT&T's engineers at Bell Labs in the US which must have been of enormous help when Cauer embarked on a study of filter design.
 Bell were at the forefront of filter design at this time with the likes of George Campbell in Boston and Otto Zobel in New York making major contributions.
 However, it was with Ronald M. Foster that Cauer had much correspondence and it was his work that Cauer recognised as being of such importance.
 His paper, A reactance theorem, is a milestone in filter theory and inspired Cauer to generalise this approach into what has now become the field of network synthesis.

-In June 1926 Cauer presented his thesis paper, The realisation of impedances of specified frequency dependence, at the Institute of Applied Mathematics and Mechanics of the Technical University of Berlin.
+In June 1926 Cauer presented his thesis paper, The realisation of impedances of specified frequency dependence, at the Institute of Applied Mathematics and Mechanics of the Technische Hochschule Charlottenburg.
 This paper is the beginning of modern network synthesis.